Patrick-Star125/summary/IELTS/Writing.md

 In 2012, 83 million tourists visited France, and the USA was **the second most visited** country, with 66.7 million tourists.
 Spain and China each **received** just under 58 million **visitors**, while Italy was **ranked fifth** with 46.4 million tourists. **2013 saw a rise of** between 1 and 4 million tourist visits to each country, with the exception of China, which received 2 million **fewer visitors than in the previous year.**

-Spending by tourists visiting the USA increased from \$126.2 billion in 2012 to ​\$139.6 billion in2013, and **these figures were well over twice as high as** those for any other country.
+Spending by tourists visiting the USA increased from \$126.2 billion in 2012 to ​\$139.6 billion in 2013, and **these figures were well over twice as high as** those for any other country.
 Spain received the second highest **amounts of tourist revenue**, rising from \$56.3 billion to \$60.4 billion, followed by France, China and Italy.
 Interestingly, **despite falling** numbers of tourists, Chinese revenue from tourism rose by $1.7 billion in 2013.

 要点